Resource Planning for Multiple Projects: Best Practices for Efficient Multi-Project Management

 GET SIMPLIFIED COMMUNICATION BETWEEN PROJECT TEAM MEMBERS

 Moving past the contract stage, maintaining transparent communication with project stakeholders throughout the process is equally important.
 This involves regularly updating them about the project’s progress, potential roadblocks, and any changes in resource allocation or timelines.
-A simple way to improve your client communications would be by using an agency or project management software.
+A simple way to improve your client communications would be by using project management software for agencies.

 I think that in project management there’s a tendency to focus solely on profitability, but it’s inevitable that projects will go over budget, and that’s ok.
 However, it’s important to have transparency on where that stands, and Productive gives us that visibility.